anishrana2001/CKAD/6. Dumps/lab.md

 ### Task:   kubectl config use-context k8s-c1-s
 ### 1. A Dockerfile is created on /datadir/Dockerfile for you.
 You need to create built an image with the name ubuntu-apache and tag 3.0 from this Dockerfile.
 You may install and use the tool of your choice.
 ### 2. Using the tool of your choice export the built container image in OC-format and store it on /data1/ubuntu-apache-3.0.tar
-### 3. Create a pod named apache-pod1 from the newly created image and bind apache port (80) with 34080 port number.
+### 3. Create a container named apache-pod1 from the newly created image and bind apache port (80) with 34080 port number.

 ### Solution